UberHaus/docs/docs/welcome.md

 ### What is PublicHaus?

-PublicHAUS is the governing framework of the DAOhaus ecosystem and protocol
+PublicHAUS is the governing framework of the DAOhaus ecosystem and protocol.

 ### Who is PublicHaus?